 - Students in grades 3-8 take the grade level assessment for their enrolled grade.

-- Calculator Use Policy for 2019 - PDF
+- Calculator Policy - PDF

 High School Assessments

 - Students in grade 11 take the high school science assessment.